 Rick earned his M.Div. from Northern Baptist Seminary, and focused his studies in evangelism and urban ministry.
 He received his Ph.D. in Intercultural Studies from Trinity Evangelical Divinity School.

-Pastor John K. Jenkins, Sr., Chairman of the African American Church Evangelism Institutes’ Oversight Team.
+Pastor John K. Jenkins, Sr., serves on the African American Church Evangelism Institutes’ Executive Council

 Pastor Jenkins serves as the Chairman of the Board for the National Association of Evangelical, Project Bridges, and The Skinner Institute.
 He also serves on the board for numerous organizations, including Bethel University, Denver Seminary, University of Maryland Capital Region Health, and the Greater Prince George’s Business Roundtable.
 In addition, Pastor Jenkins serves as chairman emeritus of SHABACH!
 Ministries, Inc., a 501(c)3 organization that he founded in 1996 to provide food, clothing, education, and employment opportunities in the Maryland area.
 He also served for two years as Vice President/Executive Director of National Ministries with Converge Worldwide.